Why you need brand guidelines (plus how to create them in three easy steps)

 2. Decide on your brand message

 Your logo alone isn’t going to create customer loyalty.
-You also need brand guidelines for the messages you want to send.
-This is your time to define what you stand for in four steps.
+You also need brand guidelines for the messages you send.
+This is your time to define what you stand for.
+Here are four easy steps.

 Brand mission